 If you have any questions about the learning this half term, please contact us as we are more than happy to discuss any queries with you.

 Understanding of the world/ Speaking & listening:

-This term we will be consolidating our knowledge of numbers to 10 and starting to look at numbers to 20.
+This term we will be consolidating our knowledge of numbers to 10 and looking at number patterns to 20 and beyond.
+The children will begin to understand how teen numbers are made up of a combination of tens and ones and that teen numbers are made up of 2 digits.
 We will be spending time every day counting up to and back from 20 and will continue to use physical resources to explore skills including addition, subtraction, doubling, halving and sharing.
-We will also spend time recapping our measuring topics, looking at how we measure length, weight, capacity and time in everyday life.
-Children will get the opportunity to use these skills to measure plants in the garden, make magic potions and weigh bags of magic beans from Jack and the Beanstalk.
+The children will also learn about special reasoning, looking at shape patterns and how we can manipulate shape to solve problems.

 In PE we will continue to play games that concentrate on spatial awareness and agility.
 We will play chase games that encourage children to follow rules and help progress their speed and movement.